 INTROI have updated my site.
 The look and feel has been changed to a minimalistic design.
-Some older article and reviews that have historical and/or philosophic qualities have been re-introduced.
+Some older articles and reviews that have historical and/or philosophic qualities have been re-introduced.
 Some paragraphs have been deleted or upgraded to reflect current thinking.

 Towards a modern paradigm for Leica CRF photography